jmouche17/network-wizard/README.md

 3. Write a script that reads the template, substitutes per-site IP values collected from the input form, and pushes via Netmiko or the Fortigate REST API
 4. Use the `# INPUTS:` block to let the engineer fill in site-specific values (VLAN IPs, subnet masks) before running
-5. Run against the "Fortigate" device group — all devices get configured in parallel with real-time output streaming to the console
+5. Run against the "Network" device group — all devices get configured in parallel with real-time output streaming to the console

 **Result:** What used to take 2-3 hours of SSH copy-paste across 15 firewalls takes 5 minutes.